yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 ## 5.6 Controls: Objectives, Requirements, and Measures

+In ArchiMate Specification, `Goal` is specialized as Control Objective, and `Requirement` is specialized as Control Measure.

+To cope with the semantic question, the Security Overlay retains the «Control Objective» stereotype of `Goal`, retains `Requirement` for security requirements without specialization, and introduces a new «Control» stereotype to represent the control mechanism.

 ### Figure 23: Expressing Composite Requirements

+Modeling a Control Objective realized by a control mechanism via a `requirement` is a good semantic fit.
+In practice, though, a single `Requirement` is often insufficient.

 ### Figure 24: Example of a Control Pattern